5-list-coloring planar graphs with distant precolored vertices: Reducing the precolored vertices

-If $v$ is an inside vertex of $Q$, then $\omega_{P,L_{\vf}}(v)\ge 1$, unless $|L_{\vf}(v)|=3$.
-Since the sum of the weights of the inside vertices of $Q$ is at most $\omega_{P,L_{\vf}}(G_{\vf})\le \ell-2$, we conclude that at least one inside vertex of $Q$ has list of size three.
-This is only possible in the cases (Y2), (Y4a), and (Y4b); the case (Y2a) is excluded, since $\ell\ge 2$.
-Furthermore, observe that only one inside vertex of $Q$ has list of size three by \refclaim{cl-notr}; let $v$ denote this vertex.
-It also follows that $\ell(Q)=\ell$ and that all inside vertices of $Q$ other than $v$ either belong to $P$ or have list of size four.
+If $v$ is an internal vertex of $Q$, then $\omega_{P,L_{\vf}}(v)\ge 1$, unless $|L_{\vf}(v)|=3$.
+Since the sum of the weights of the internal vertices of $Q$ is at most $\omega_{P,L_{\vf}}(G_{\vf})\le \ell-2$, we conclude that at least one internal vertex of $Q$ has a list of size three.
+This is only possible in the cases (Y2), (Y4a), and (Y4b); \refclaim{cl-no33ifg2} excludes the case (Y2a).
+Furthermore, observe that only one internal vertex of $Q$ has a list of size three by \refclaim{cl-notr}; let $v$ denote this vertex.
+It also follows that $\ell(Q)=\ell$ and that all internal vertices of $Q$ other than $v$ either belong to $P$ or have lists of size four.